 Tenant Referencing & Credit Check services

-If you’re not using a letting agent, or if you are, and you’re not using their referencing service (e.g. because it’s too expensive), I’ve listed a couple of referencing and credit check services I’ve used in the past and happily recommend.
+If you’re not using a letting agent, or if you are, and you’re not using their referencing service (e.g. because it’s too expensive), I’ve listed a couple of the popular referencing and credit check services offered by OpenRent – I’m personally a satisfied customer and I’ve also received positive feedback from many other self-managing landlords, so I happily recommend them.

 Just to let you know, if you do intend to use one of them, they will contact your tenant for consent to conduct a credit check on them!
 So you may want to give your tenant some prior warning.